 - If the baby is still passing meconium after the fifth day of life.

-- If your baby has white or colorless stool.
+- If your baby has white or colorless poop.
 This is rare, but could indicate a problem with your baby’s liver or gallbladder.

 - If you see blood in your baby’s stool.
 This could be a sign of a fissure, or small tear in the baby’s anus from straining with constipation.

-- If the baby’s stool is black (after the meconium period is over).
+- If the baby’s poop is black (after the meconium period is over).
 Black stool could indicate bleeding from inside your baby’s digestive tract.